Courtesy Overdraft Protection

 - Desert Financial will place a hold on your account for any authorized debit card transaction until the transaction settles (usually within two business days) or as permitted by card network rules.
 In some cases, the hold may exceed the amount of the transaction.
 When the hold ends, the funds are released and returned to the available balance in your account.
 If your account is overdrawn after the held funds are added to the available balance and the transaction is posted to the available balance, a Paid NSF Fee may be assessed.

-- Except as described in this website, Desert Financial will not pay items if your account and other sources do not contain sufficient funds (including the Privilege Pay limit) to cover the item(s) and the amount of any fee(s).
+- Except as described herein, Desert Financial will not pay items if the available balance in your account and other sources (including the Privilege Pay limit, if applicable) is not sufficient to cover the item(s) and the amount of any fee(s).